c2r0b/vnmsim/README.md

 After downloading the repository and installing the dependencies using `npm install`, a simple `npm run dev` is enough to start a compiled and live updated version at `localhost:3000`.

+## Translations

+The simulator is available in multiple languages using Transifex.
+If you want to contribute to the translation of the simulator, you can do it [here](https://www.transifex.com/lorenzo-ganni/vnmsim/).

+## Other versions

-## AngularJS version
+### AngularJS version

 The previous version written in AngularJS is available in the `old` repository and online [here](http://vnsimulator.altervista.org/).

-## Zanichelli version
+### Zanichelli version

 In 2015 a different simulator of the Von Neumann machine inspired by this one has been developed for Zanichelli Editor S.p.A. as an extension of the work of Giorgio Meini, Fiorenzo Formichi: "Tecnologie e progettazione di sistemi informatici e di telecomunicazioni".